slevithan/xregexp/README.md

 XRegExp provides augmented (and extensible) JavaScript regular expressions.
 You get modern syntax and flags beyond what browsers support natively.
 XRegExp is also a regex utility belt with tools to make your grepping and parsing easier, while freeing you from regex cross-browser inconsistencies and other annoyances.

 XRegExp supports all native ES6 regular expression syntax.
 It supports ES5+ browsers, and you can use it with Node.js or as a RequireJS module.
-Over the years, many of XRegExp's features have been adopted by more recent JavaScript standards (named capturing, Unicode properties/scripts/categories, dotAll mode, sticky matching, etc.), so using XRegExp can be a way to extend these features into older browsers.
+Over the years, many of XRegExp's features have been adopted by new JavaScript standards (named capturing, Unicode properties/scripts/categories, flag `s`, sticky matching, etc.), so using XRegExp can be a way to extend these features into older browsers.

 ## Performance